zoran-horvat/price-calculator-kata/README.md

 ## Invitation
 You are invited to implement imaginary customer’s requirements listed below, using programming language of choice and applying any coding practices you wish.

 I have been using this example since 2016 in trainings and lectures.
 Many developers have already passed through the drill of implementing these same requirements.
+Requirements listed below have been selected carefully after observing typical mistakes made by novice developers, but very often by seasoned ones, too.

+Take your time to examine the requirements and select your development strategy.
+Play with the code as long as you feel excitement.
+There is no reward after completing this challennge.

 ## Rules of Conduct
 **1. You are free to choose programming language and programming method** - This challenge is not a competition.
 There are no better or worse solutions per se.
 The goal is to evaluate expressiveness of languages and usefulness of programming paradigms.
 All languages and paradigms are equally welcome.